andela-jugba/bookkeeper/readme.md

-MVP for a simple book invertory web app
+MVP for a simple book inventory web app